martinfrances107/rust_d3_geo/README.md

 This is a port of the [d3-geo](https://github.com/d3/d3-geo) library into RUST.
 The majority of the libray has been ported along with the associated tests.

+In addtion some demonstration applications have been provided in the example directory to help developers convert their javascript to rust.

+examples/globe/canvas - Show how to load/parse/display  a complex topojson file to a CANVAS element. examples/globe/svg  - Show how to load/parse/display the globe as indivdual SVG PATH elements. examples/graticule - Show various ways of rendering latitide and longitude lines. examples/ring - Renders a complex multipolygon.

 The current focus is now on benchmarking and making the library multithreaded.

 The API is not stabalised.
 If perfomance issues arise then the API will change.